NoelleStern/TS-TA-template/README.md

-# TS-TA-template
+# TS-TA✨

-Typescript + Svelte + TAilwind vite template
+Typescript + Svelte + TAilwind

+This is a simple vite template with all of the libraries I'm regularly using for my projects.

+₍^. .^₎⟆